 Second, it requires specialized knowledge.
 Will you be able to recognize things that are going wrong as quickly as an expert?
 How well can you read plans?
 Are you confident in your ability to trouble-shoot if you should have to resolve issues while building?

 Finally, how will you locate reputable sub-contractors?
 A builder has an established set of subs they work with that they trust.
 Finding qualified and insured professionals will take time and effort and you may still encounter pitfalls along the way.

 When you order a plan in PDF format we will email you one set of plans in PDF file format.
-We also ship a DVD with the PDFfiles on it.
-Along with the DVD we ship your license agreement and valuable materials from our corporate partners that will help you build your home.
+We will ship your license agreement and valuable materials from our corporate partners that will help you build your home.
 This format allows you to receive the plan the fastest, usually within the same business day (by email) and allows you to take it to your local blue print shop to print copies as needed.
 See the Plan Licensing Information for specific information on the number of copies you can make.

 Our website is rapidly updated when we acquire new photography of plans.
 If you do not see photography for the plan on the website, we unfortunately do not yet have photography to share with you.